Adams-404/Campus-Deal-NG/README.md

 - **KYC Process**: Ensures all users are legitimate students
 - **Secure Access**: Only verified students can access the platform

+## Campus Deal — Features

+Campus Deal brings together essential campus-life services into one unified platform.
+Here are the core features:

-### 🛍️ Campus Marketplace
+### 🛒 Marketplace

-- Buy, sell, or trade items within your campus community
+Buy and sell items within your campus community easily and securely.

-- Categories for textbooks, gadgets, dorm essentials, and more
-- Secure transactions with built-in trust features
+### 💼 Gigs

+Find quick gigs, short-term jobs, and opportunities posted by fellow students.

+### 📚 Study Resources

+Access and share notes, past questions, study guides, and academic materials.

-### 💼 Gig & Job Opportunities
+### 📰 News & Updates

-- Find on-campus and remote gigs
-- Post or discover student services like tutoring
-- Easy application and hiring process
+Stay informed with campus announcements, local updates, and important notifications.

+### 🚚 Delivery Services

+Request or offer delivery services within campus — from food to parcels.

+### 🎉 Events

+Discover upcoming campus events, workshops, hangouts, and activities.

-### 💰 Exclusive Deals & Discounts
+### 🔎 Lost & Found

-- Student-exclusive offers from local businesses
-- Curated discounts on food, services, and more
-- Personalized recommendations based on your campus
+Report lost items or help others recover theirs using the dedicated portal.

+### 🏠 Accommodation

+Search for campus housing, hostels, and student-friendly accommodation options.

+---

 ### 🔒 Security & Trust
 - **Verified Users**: All users must verify their campus affiliation